Salford City F.C.: Ownership

 Ahead of the club's first season in the National League in 2018, the club received interest free loans totalling approximately £2.4m, allowing the club to invest in players such as Adam Rooney from Scottish team Aberdeen for a fee reported as £300k.
 In 2020, it was revealed that the owners had invested a further £2.5m to aid the club's push for promotion, as well as to develop the club off the pitch.
 Later that year, the club chose not to place staff on furlough amidst the COVID-19 pandemic in the United Kingdom despite potential savings of £350k.

+In August 2024 it was announced that Gary Neville had acquired Lim's stake in Salford.

+The Club announced in May 2025 that it had been acquired by a new ownership group, led by David Beckham and Gary Neville, together with US-based businessman Declan Kelly and Lord Mervyn Davies.
+The acquisition has been uniquely structured, through a members club made up of nine shareholders including Dream Sports Group (India’s leading sports technology company), Colin Ryan (Founder, Clipper Street Capital), Frank Ryan (Global Co-Chair, Global Co-CEO, and Americas Chair, DLA Piper), Nick Woodhouse (Executive Vice Chairman, Authentic Brands Group), and Shravin Mittal (Founder of Unbound).
+Fellow Class of '92 members Nicky Butt, Ryan Giggs, Phil Neville and Paul Scholes will no longer be shareholders, but they will continue to have roles in the Club across technical, football, commercial, recruitment and the SCFC foundation.

 In media

 Ahead of the club's first ever FA Cup tie against Notts County in 2015, Salford were featured in a BBC One two-part documentary series titled Class of 92: Out of Their League, which showcased the first season under the ownership of the group following their takeover the previous year.
 The Independent described it as "enthralling", while The Daily Telegraph described it as an "honest, appealing portrait" of non-league football.
-The BBC would later commission a second series in February 2016, describing the first as a "resounding success".
-A third series would air in 2017 on Sky Sports.
+The BBC later commissioned a second series in February 2016, describing the first as a "resounding success".
+A third series aired in 2017 on Sky Sports.